Caption: Image of megaphone (OpenClipart-Vectors/Pixabay)

 Easy!
 We have a wide variety of pitches prepared in this Google Drive folder for you to use.
 When you contact someone, use all the communication methods you have been able to find.

-For example, say you are pitch a politician.
+For example, say you are pitching a politician.
+First, check out these guidelines for doing so, which give directions for how to research and pitch politicians.
 If you find their email, which is ideal, send them a message adapted from this template, and for contact form only, this template.
 Then, for their Facebook page, send them a message using this template, and then for their Twitter, tweet them a message using this template.
 You can adapt each of these to indicate you are a constituent if relevant and other adaptation that you would like, for instance relating to specific issues you are concerned, or a speech or public statement made by a politician.
-You do not have to be a constituent to contact a politician, of course, but it helps.
+Don’t feel like you have to be a constituent to contact a politician, of course, though it helps.

 When pitching a generic public figure, here’s an email template, and a contact form template.
 Media figures often share their emails, so here’s an email template for media figures.
 So do academics, and here’s an email template to use for them.
 Use this template for the Facebook Page of generic public figures, and this template for Twitter.